PixmaNts/SatisFlow/.kilocode/rules/memory-bank/brief.md

 **Existing Validations**:

 - Overclock range (0-250%) ✅
-- Sommersloop limits per machine type ✅
+- Somersloop limits per machine type ✅
 - Factory existence when creating logistics lines ✅

 - engine should support blueprint (like in the game) as a custome recipe type.